CatLooks/hexagons/docs/ui-system.md

 Additionally, every element has configurable flags:
 - `ignore` - if `true`, element will ignore all events and not propagate them to children
 - `transparent` - if `true`, element will allow elements below to be able to be hovered over.
+- `scissor` - if `true`, everything drawn by element outside of its bounds will be cut off.

 ## Padding & Margin